 World Showcase, however, is the focus of this post.
 It is located just beyond the front section of the park and situated around a beautiful 40-acre lagoon.
 World Showcase is a world’s fair of 11 pavilions: Mexico, Norway, China, Germany, Italy, America, Japan, Morocco, France, United Kingdom and Canada.
 Each pavilion replicates famous world landmarks or architecture, and you'll find yourself immersed in each country's history, culture and cuisine upon your visit.

 As we mentioned above, most ride attractions are located in the first half of the park, so you may wonder how you’ll keep the tadpoles entertained while exploring World Showcase.
 You might have more questions if you plan on attending one of the four EPCOT festivals hosted throughout the year — EPCOT International Festival of the Arts, EPCOT International Flower & Garden Festival, EPCOT International Food & Wine Festival and EPCOT International Festival of the Holidays.
 We toadally understand!
-Read on to find out everything World Showcase offers and how to make the most of your time there with the tadpoles in tow!
+Read on to find out how to navigate World Showcase with the kids!

 We suggest that you let your tadpoles know how EPCOT is set up in advance so they will understand what to expect.
 Because they won't be hoppin' from attraction to attraction, like they would at Magic Kingdom, you'll want to let them know what other exciting things they'll experience instead.
 We've had great success by presenting this as an adventure.
 It goes a little something like this, "Guess what?!
 We get to go on a fun Disney adventure!
 Today, we're going to be explorers!
 We're going to discover new and different places from around the world.
 We'll experience new sights and sounds, try yummy food, watch cool performers and see Disney characters!"
 This works like a charm and gets them super pumped for the day ahead.